Smart Building Automation

 An IoT-powered BAS provides multiple benefits to both the building managers as well as the building occupants.
 Some of the key benefits:

-• Occupant Comfort: A big advantage of a BAS is the level of comfort it offers to the building residents.
+Occupant Comfort: A big advantage of a BAS is the level of comfort it offers to the building residents.
 The controlled temperatures regardless of outside weather conditions enable the occupants to be at ease throughout the building.
-The ability to augment the use of natural light and regulation of fresh air is also managed automatically by the system itself.
+The ability to augment the use of natural light and regulate fresh air is also managed automatically by the system itself.

-• Mitigated Stress: Being cognizant about your surroundings and assured of receiving predictive alerts makes the facility manager’s life easy.
+Mitigated Stress: Being cognizant of your surroundings and assured of receiving predictive alerts makes the facility manager’s life easy.
 Decreased stress levels and better working conditions have a direct benefit on the occupant’s health, something that every occupant and tenant appreciates.

 As we have come to the end of this post, you are now one step ahead in your quest to explore Building Automation Systems.
 We hope this guide has given you enough clarity about what a BAS is and what it isn’t.